-- If the SQL Server database is on a remote system, the user running the TEM Server installer will need privileges to create new databases, create tables in the new databases, create database user roles, create SQL Server users, and more.
+- If the SQL Server database is on a remote system, the user running the IBM Bigfix Server installer will need privileges to create new databases, create tables in the new databases, create database user roles, create SQL Server users, and more.
 This requires 'sa' level privileges to the database (although the named 'sa' user is not required).

 - Manual upgrades can be performed with administrator privileges on all components.